 Perhaps this is another reason why Kumbh Mela is also organized here.
 Legends also state that just one dip in the holy waters can help a person significantly in improving their Karma and help them attain Moksha.

-2. Pooja Rituals.
 It is a very mystical experience to watch different ritualistic poojas that are performed by the Pundits here.
-Also, common Hindu believers perform poojas like Rudrabhishekam, Ekadash Rudrabhishekam Pooja, Ekadasa Rudrabhishekam Yagya and others.
+Also, common Hindu believers perform poojas like Rudrabhishekam, Ekadash Rudrabhishekam Pooja, Ekadasa Rudrabhishekam Yagya, and others.

-3. The confluence of Three Rivers.
-Another magnificent spectacle that one can look for, is the gigantic confluence or Sangam of three rivers Ganga, Yamuna and Saraswati.
+Another magnificent spectacle that one can look for, is the gigantic confluence or Sangam of three rivers Ganga, Yamuna, and Saraswati.
 The very sight in itself is simply enchanting to explore.

 To reach Triveni Sangam, Uttar Pradesh you will need to cover a total distance of about 749, 1,388, 798, 1,731 km from major Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the following details on how you can travel to Triveni Sangam by the following means of public transport.